Back to Blog

 Avoid Technical Debt Proactively

 Never skip automated tests, avoid deprecated libraries, maintain high code quality standards, document critical components, and adhere to sound architectural principles.
-Our analysis consistently shows that enterprises bearing high technical debt spend 15-30% of their monthly engineering budget on maintenance alone.
+Our analysis consistently shows that enterprises bearing high technical debt spend 15-30% of their monthly engineering budget on maintenance alone, diverting resources from innovation.

 ApproachBuild CostRebuild CostTotal 3-Year Cost